-Let's open our Bibles to 1 Thessalonians chapter 3 and we're looking at the final paragraph in this chapter, and the final verses of Paul's lengthy introduction in this epistle.
-I guess the only person who has longer introductions than I do is the Apostle Paul.
-And the main message of his letter comes in chapters 4 and 5 and you get the feeling that by the time he gets into the main subject in 4 and 5 he is in such a hurry that he spits it out as rapidly as any text of Scripture, culminating it at the end of chapter 5 with a statement about the grace of our Lord Jesus Christ being with you.
+Let's open our Bibles to 1 Thessalonians chapter 3.
+We're looking at the final paragraph in this chapter, and the final verses of Paul's lengthy introduction in this epistle.
+I guess the only person who has longer introductions than I do is the apostle Paul.
+The main message of his letter comes in chapters 4 and 5 and you get the feeling that by the time he gets into the main subject in 4 and 5 he is in such a hurry that he spits it out as rapidly as any text of Scripture, culminating it at the end of chapter 5 with a statement about the grace of our Lord Jesus Christ being with you.
 So it may well have been from a human viewpoint, he had been laboring a bit through his introduction to get to what he wanted to say and when he finally said it, he said it in a staccato form as it came rolling out under the inspiration of the Holy Spirit.

 But primarily in the first three chapters of this epistle, he is concerned to talk about his attitude and his ministry toward the Thessalonians.
-It is apparent in the background of the book that he is being criticized to them and he was not there to defend himself.
+It is apparent in the background of the book that he was being criticized to them and he was not there to defend himself.
 And so as he writes these first three chapters, he really does speak regarding the integrity of his own ministry.

 He is glad in chapter 1 for their true faith.
 He is glad in chapter 1 for the fact that they are moving ahead in their spiritual development.
-And then in chapters 2 and 3 he is more concerned to speak about the integrity of his own ministry in their midst.
+Then in chapters 2 and 3 he is more concerned to speak about the integrity of his own ministry in their midst.

 He wraps up this section in the final three verses of chapter 3, and, in fact, he wraps it up with a prayer.
-This is not unlike the Apostle Paul who rather frequently in his epistles he will break in the midst of his argument or at the conclusion of a special point and launch into a prayer.
+This is not unlike the apostle Paul, who rather frequently in his epistles he will break in the midst of his argument or at the conclusion of a special point and launch into a prayer.
 And this is precisely what he does here.

 This then we will call "A Pastoral Prayer."
 We've just had three chapters really of his pastor's heart and now there is a pastoral prayer.
 Spurgeon once wrote, "I take it that a minister is always praying.
 He is not always in the act of prayer, but he lives in the spirit of it."
 Certainly Paul was a model of that because even though the act of prayer itself does not occur until verses 11 to 13, it is obvious that he was in the spirit of it and this is sort of the spirit of prayer bursting out in a formal petition.
-"If you are a genuine minister of God," Spurgeon once wrote, "you will stand as a priest before the Lord, spiritually wearing the ephod and the breastplate where on you bear the names of your children, pleading for them within the veil."
+"If you are a genuine minister of God," Spurgeon once wrote, "you will stand as a priest before the Lord, spiritually wearing the ephod and the breastplate whereon you bear the names of your children, pleading for them within the veil."